ARM-software/perf-libs-tools/README.txt

 ---------

 1) Ensure that you are using the latest version of the logging library to match your build of Arm Performance Libraries.
-This version matches 19.3.
-Note you can build using either GCC or Arm Compiler, however an Arm Performance Libraries or Arm Compiler module must have been loaded to add the correct directory containing 'armpl.h' to your path.
+This version matches 20.2.
+Note you can build using either GCC or Arm Compiler, however an Arm Performance Libraries or Arm Compiler module must have been loaded to add the correct directory containing 'armpl.h' to your path..

 2) From this top level directory type "make".